stride3d/stride-website/posts/2024-11-10-investigating-spirv-for-the-shader-system-part-2.md

 }
 ```

-This system makes it surprisingly easy to add shaders to material parts, say you want to add a shader to compute the emissive component of a material, just create a `CustomAwesomeEmissiveMixin`, inherit `Texturing, ComputeColor`, implement the `float4 ComputeColor()` method and *woopdeedoo* Stride will automatically generate a new permutation of our material shader by adding in the emissive mixin!
+This system makes it surprisingly easy to add shaders to material parts, say you want to add a shader to compute the emissive component of a material, just create a `CustomAwesomeEmissiveMixin`, inherit `Texturing, ComputeColor`, implement the `float4 ComputeColor()` method and 🪄*woopdeedoo*🪄 Stride will automatically generate a new permutation of our material shader by adding in the emissive mixin!

 The way it's implemented is exactly what you would expect :